 Melvin Van Peebles

 *Melvin Van Peebles was born on this date in 1932.
-He is a Black artist, author, film actor, director and producer.
+He was a Black artist, author, film actor, director, and producer.

 Born in Chicago, IL, Van Peebles was raised in a working-class home headed by his father who was a tailor.
 After high school, he attended Ohio Wesleyan University where he graduated with a B.A. in English in 1953.
 From there, he spent three years serving as a navigator and bombardier in the U.S. Air Force Strategic Air Command starting in 1954.
 After leaving the Air Force, he lived in Mexico where he worked as a portrait painter and met his wife, photographer Maria Marx.
 The couple soon gave birth to a son Mario Van Peebles.

 Around the time he was filming, Van Peebles recorded his first album, Brer Soul (1969), a spoken word album that was subsequently cited as a precursor to rap music.
-Combining his musical and narrative talents, he wrote the book, music and lyrics for "Ain't Supposed to Die a Natural Death" (1971), a series of 19 darkly comic politically-themed monologues about life for African Americans in the ghetto which earned seven Tony Award nominations, including one for Best Musical.
-In 1971, Van Peebles independently produced, directed, wrote, scored and acted in his best-known film, "Sweet Sweetback's Baadasssss Song."
+Combining his musical and narrative talents, he wrote the book, music, and lyrics for "Ain't Supposed to Die a Natural Death" (1971), a series of 19 darkly comic politically-themed monologues about life for African Americans in the ghetto which earned seven Tony Award nominations, including one for Best Musical.
+In 1971, Van Peebles independently produced, directed, wrote, scored, and acted in his best-known film, "Sweet Sweetback's Baadasssss Song."
 The film cost $500,000 to make, which included $50,000 borrowed from comedian Bill Cosby and grossed over $14 million.
-"Sweetback" was as one of the first films to define an African American esthetic, while helping to usher in the blaxploitation movies of the 1970s.
+"Sweetback" was one of the first films to define an African American esthetic, while helping to usher in the blaxploitation movies of the 1970s.